Viettranni/Viettranni/README.md

 # 💫 About Me:
 👋 Hello World!<br><br>Welcome to my GitHub!
 I'm Viet Tran, an aspiring Full Stack Developer with a passion for crafting innovative software solutions.
-Currently, I'm pursuing a degree in Information Technology at Metropolia University of Applied Sciences, where I specialize in Software Engineering.<br><br>Follow my Journey for more :)
+Currently, I'm pursuing a degree in Information Technology at Metropolia University of Applied Sciences, where I specialize in Software Engineering.<br><br>Check out my Portfolio for more! :) <br>https://viettran.fi

 ## 🌐 Socials: